 The leveling base sits under the long lens head.
 This base allows the camera to tilt in any direction.
 This means that the tripod legs do not need to be used to level out the camera.
 The leveling base is used for this function.

 This setup has a large accurate bubble level that isn’t hidden by the camera.
-That might not seem like a big deal, but there are a lot tripod heads that aren’t as easy to make changes when the camera is attached.
+That might not seem like a big deal, but there are many tripod heads that aren’t as easy to make changes when the camera is attached.
 Spending the extra money here has made photographing landscapes and panoramas an absolute dream.
-In the past I’ve had to fight the tripod to get the movements I need, especially when using long focal lengths like 200mm.
+In the past, I’ve had to fight the tripod to get the movements I need, especially when using long focal lengths like 200mm.